 We account for our Class A common stock subject to possible redemption in accordance with the guidance in ASC 480, Distinguishing Liabilities from Equity.
-Shares of Class A common stock subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
+Shares of Class A common stock subject to mandatory redemption (if any) are classified as liability instruments and measured at fair value.
 Shares of conditionally redeemable Class A common stock (including shares of Class A common stock that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, shares of Class A common stock are classified as stockholders' equity.
 All of the Public Shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, as of September 30, 2021, 25,000,000 shares of Class A common stock subject to possible redemption are presented as temporary equity outside of the stockholders' equity section of our balance sheet.
-We recognize any subsequent changes in redemption value immediately as they occur and adjust the carrying value of redeemable Class A common stock to the redemption value at the end of each reporting period.
+Accordingly, as of March 31, 2022 and December 31, 2021, 22,120,073 and 25,000,000 shares of Class A common stock subject to possible redemption, respectively, are presented as temporary equity outside of the stockholders' equity section of our balance sheets.
+We recognize any subsequent changes in redemption value immediately as they occur and adjust the carrying value of redeemable shares of Class A common stock to the redemption value at the end of each reporting period.
 Immediately upon the closing of the Initial Public Offering, we recognized the accretion from initial book value to redemption amount value of redeemable Class A common stock.
-The change in the carrying value of redeemable Class A common stock also resulted in charges against Additional paid-in capital and Accumulated deficit.
+This method would view the end of the reporting period as if it were also the redemption date for the security.
+The change in the carrying value of redeemable shares of Class A common stock also resulted in charges against Additional paid-in capital and Accumulated deficit.